 Developing general frameworks for how organisms may evolve in response to climatic gradients are challenging.
 There are questions of temporal and spatial scale as well as past evolutionary history that different populations experience which are important to consider (Putten et al. 2010, Guittar et al. 2016, Waldvogel et al. 2020).
 Irrespective of genetic background or geographic position, our results indicate that climatic gradients associated with elevation exert a consistent selective pressure on plants for timing of bud-break.
 High elevation populations break bud 4 days later than low elevation populations.
 Such a consistent evolutionary response from independent genetic provenances provides evidence of a general convergent evolutionary response to climatic gradients associated with elevation at sub-continental scales across the western United States.
 However, the magnitude of genetic divergence varies by up to 90% depending upon the population and geographic location.

 Both background genetics and biogeography are important factors in predicting organismal responses to climatic gradients.
 Since Janzen (1967), at least, it has been understood that there are biogeographic patterns to climatic gradients associated with elevation.
 Janzen (1967) examined how mountain passes in the tropics have distinct differences in locally adapted ecotypes in the highest peaks of the mountain as compared to the lowest elevation.
 It was hypothesized that high and low elevation climatic zones were strongly differentiated in the tropics as compared to elevation gradients in more temperate locations (see Sheldon et al. 2018).
 Such strong climatic stratification in the tropics had the effect of reducing gene flow between populations and increasing the likelihood of evolutionary divergence.
 Our results are consistent with this hypothesis.
-There is an 11 day difference in bud-break phenology between high and low elevation sites when averaged across all populations in the southern provenance compared to a single day difference in the northern provenance.
+There is an 11-day difference in bud-break phenology between high and low elevation sites when averaged across all populations in the southern provenance compared to a single day difference in the northern provenance.
 Overall, we found that the relationship between bud-break phenology and the magnitude of divergence between high and low elevation populations was similar for populations within provenances but varied among those provenances.
-These results simultaneously point to parallel evolutionary responses within provenances and predictable geographic mosaics among provenances.
+These results simultaneously point to similar evolutionary responses within provenances and predictable geographic mosaics among provenances.
 They also demonstrate the importance of understanding background genetic variation for predicting organismal responses to climatic gradients.

 Potential evapotranspiration (PET) is an integrated abiotic variable that captures the interaction between precipitation and temperature and represents the atmospheric demand for water from plants across the landscape.
 PET is known to be a strong driver of bud-break phenology across the landscape (Jolly and Running 2004, Jolly, Nemani, and Running 2005, Ma et al. 2015).
 PET has also recently been shown to be an important driver of a variety of eco-evolutionary processes that affect the linkage and feedback between genes and ecosystems at the landscape scale (Bayliss et al. 2020).
-Our results suggest that geographic variation in PET is the primary driver of bud-break phenology, once day length has been considered.
+Our results suggest that geographic variation in PET is a primary driver of bud-break phenology, once day length has been considered.
 Moreover, previous studies (Ware et al. 2019, 2021, Van Nuland et al. 2020, 2021) in this system demonstrate strong eco-evolutionary plant-soil linkages and feedbacks that are related to variation in bud-break phenology; suggesting that geographic variation in above and belowground feedbacks may be related.